TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/PermissionsManagement/Index.rst

 and large projects, allowing for detailed setting of permissions for various user roles, each with different levels of access.

-The access options in the TYPO3 backend were split into multiple areas.
+The access options in the TYPO3 backend are split into different areas.
 They can be configured at the levels of users and groups.
-Access can be set up for specific modules and pages, database mounts, file storages, content elements, and even individual fields within content elements.
+Access can be set up for specific modules and pages, database mounts, file storage, content elements, and also individual fields within content elements.

-It's crucial to emphasize the importance of a thorough initial setup for permissions management.
-Skipping this foundational step can introduce complex issues as your project expands.
+A well-thought out initial setup is particularly important for permissions management.
+Skipping this step can introduce complex issues as your project expands.
 As time passes, managing access levels can turn into a challenging and time-consuming task.
 In extreme situations, you might find yourself needing to overhaul your permissions setup entirely.
-Moreover, improperly planned permissions could lead to a risky workaround: granting administrative privileges to users who shouldn't have them, though it may seem like a quick fix.
+Moreover, improper permission setup could lead to a risky workaround: granting administrative privileges to users who shouldn't have them, even though it may seem like a quick fix at the time.
-This approach compromises security and deviates from best practices.
+This approach compromises security and deviates from best practice.

 .. note::